/

 Information and Transparency

 In recent months, online proctoring that relies entirely on AI has been causing significant anxiety for students who are being asked to take important assessments online rather than in a traditional exam hall.
-Often, the speed of deployment has meant that important communication about how AI is being used has been missed or forgotten.
-That’s why, whenever online proctoring uses automated decision making – whether that’s AI, machine learning, or algorithms – facts and reasons for the approach have to be communicated to students.
+Part of this anxiety comes from the speed of deploying AI based proctoring and online assessments, which has resulted in important communication about how AI is being used being missed or forgotten.

 Communication is critical.
 At PSI, we always clearly communicate that while we use AI in both our live and record-and-review proctoring solutions, this is only ever in combination with a human proctor.
 This enables us to utilize the latest technology to enhance security and efficiency for educational establishments while providing the added familiarity of a human being, which reassures students and staff.